salanki/configgy/README.md

 ## Contact

+There's a mailing list for configgy development: <configgy@googlegroups.com>.
+You can subscribe here: http://groups.google.com/group/configgy

 Configgy was written by Robey Pointer <robeypointer@gmail.com> and is licensed under the Apache 2 license (included).
 Please write me with questions or